 Established in 2004, the Digital Evidence and Electronic Signature Law Review brings articles, legal developments and case reports to academics, practitioners and the industry in relation to digital evidence and electronic signatures from across the world.
-The review also seeks to include reports on technical advances and book reviews, and is issued once a year, in October/November.
+The review also seeks to include reports on technical advances and book reviews, and is issued once a year, in October/November with advance access articles available during the year.

 This Open Access version of Digital Evidence and Electronic Signature Law Review has been developed by Stephen Mason (founder, publisher and general editor) with the Institute of Advanced Legal Studies (IALS) on the School of Advanced Study's Open Journals System - further raising the visibility and accessibility of the journal and its contents.